Estebangmz666/StayHub/docs/Architecture Document/use-cases.markdown

 - **Exceptions**:
   - If query fails, show "Error en la búsqueda".

-### UC-005: View Accomodation Details
+### UC-005: View Accommodation Details
 - **Actor**: Guest
 - **Description**: Allows a guest to view the complete details of an accommodation (gallery, calendar, comments, etc.) to evaluate if it meets their expectations.
-- **Preconditions**: The guest is on the search results page or has a direct link to an accommodation.
+- **Preconditions**: The guest is on the search results page or has a direct link to accommodation.
 - **Basic Flow**:
   1. The guest clicks on an accommodation card from the search results or accesses via URL.
   2. The system fetches the accommodation details (images, description, location, calendar, comments, average rating).